bl0b/jupyLR/readme.md

 ## TODO

- * Better API
- * Redesign the insides, so the items and item sets are actually sortable
+ * fill in "How to use jupyLR" section in this readme
  * draw the automaton using pydot or something
- * fill in "How to use jupyLR" section in this readme
  * ...
  * PROFIT!